 A recent study showed that house prices in the Balearics continue to soar, rising about 17 percent last year.
-They were the fourth highest in Spain in the last quarter of 2004, after Madrid, the Basque Country and Catalonia.
+They were the fourth highest in Spain in the last quarter, after Madrid, the Basque Country and Catalonia.
 Furthermore, a global house index report in The Economist magazine placed the Balearics third worldwide behind Hong Kong and South Africa for house price increases.
 Another study from El Mundo put the average price of a home in Spain at 8.1 times the GDP per capita, well out of reach of a large sector of the population, especially the average Mallorcan.
 But the island’s estate agents argue that property is expensive because Mallorca is a very desirable destination so prices come at a premium.

 Engel & Võlkers new¨Market Report Mallorca 2017/2018¨ finds that investing in real estate is on the rise, and availability of property is on the decline. […] Property market boom

 It is a seller’s market in Mallorca this year, with demand for properties setting record prices, particularly in Palma, according to Engel & Volkers. […] Europe’s hotspot for secondary residences

 Blaire Dessent talks to Mallorca’s experts on how to turn a house into a home with stylish furniture and decor but without breaking the bank. […] 12 Secrets to furnishing your home on a budget